 - You and your husband’s relationship is broken beyond repair.

-Living with a husband who has an addiction to alcohol is never easy.
+Living with an alcoholic husband who has an addiction to alcohol is never easy.
 It can have far reaching effects for the entire family.
 Whatever options you choose to work through it, be sure to seek professional help and a good support system to help and advise you and your family through the tough road ahead.

 How many marriages result in divorce because of alcoholism?